 Challenges to listings via the European courts

-However, individuals and entities challenging UN sanctions before the ECtHR must first challenge them before the individual’s domestic courts according to the principle of subsidiarity.
-This limits somewhat the ability of affected individuals to bring applications to the ECtHR, and goes some way to explaining why the Court is not the most prevalent recourse for applicants seeking judicial review of sanctions listings.
+However, individuals and entities challenging UN sanctions before the ECHR must first challenge them before the individual’s domestic courts according to the principle of subsidiarity.
+This limits somewhat the ability of affected individuals to bring applications to the ECHR, and goes some way to explaining why the Court is not the most prevalent recourse for applicants seeking judicial review of sanctions listings.

-Since the Kadi litigation, the European Court of Justice (ECJ) has been established as a route for indirectly challenging UN listings.
+Since the Kadi litigation, the European Court of Justice (ECJ), now known instead as the Court of Justice of the European Union (CJEU), has been established as a route for indirectly challenging UN listings.
 In Kadi I, the ECJ held that EU instruments implementing UN measures are justiciable and thus must comply with EU law and fundamental rights such as judicial protection.
 It was argued successfully in the Kadi litigation that the justiciability of UN measures did not contradict the primacy of the UN in determining which measures are necessary to maintain international peace and security.

-The EU courts therefore provide a crucial avenue for challenging EU measures based on UN measures insofar as they apply in the European Union, including the United Kingdom.
+The EU courts therefore provide a crucial avenue for challenging EU measures based on UN measures insofar as they apply in the European Union.
 This is of particular relevance to persons subject to UN regimes other than the Al-Qaida regime: in these cases, there is no Ombudsperson process and thus the courts may be more willing to strike down an EU measure based on these UN regimes for lack of judicial protection.

 In practice, sanctioned individuals may find that the real value of this option is in the fact that by initiating or threatening EU action, a Security Council sanctions committee is more likely to grant an application for delisting rather than confront another situation similar to Kadi.